 Leases - We have numerous real estate and equipment leasing arrangements for which we are a lessee.
-See Note 11 to the Consolidated Financial Statements for further information as to the short and long-term lease liabilities included within the Consolidated Balance Sheets, as well as future minimum lease payments for 2024 and future years.
+See Note 11 to the Consolidated Financial Statements for further information as to the short and long-term lease liabilities included within the Consolidated Balance Sheets, as well as future minimum lease payments for 2025 and future years.

 Defined Benefit Plans - Our investment objective in managing defined benefit plan assets is to ensure that all present and future benefit obligations are met as they come due.
-We seek to achieve this goal while trying to mitigate volatility in plan funded status, contributions and expense by better matching the characteristics of the plan assets to that of the plan liabilities.
+We seek to achieve this goal while trying to mitigate volatility in plan funded status, contributions and expense by matching the characteristics of the plan assets to that of the plan liabilities.
 Global asset allocation decisions are based on a dynamic approach whereby a plan's allocation to fixed income assets increases as the funded status increases.
 We monitor plan funded status, asset allocation and the impact of market conditions on our defined benefit plans regularly in addition to investment manager performance.
 None of our defined benefit plans have experienced a significant impact on their liquidity due to volatility in the markets.

-At December 31, 2023, we had net pension liabilities of \$0.3 million, which consist of plan assets of \$512.1 million and benefit obligations of \$512.4 million.
+At December 31, 2024, we had net pension assets of \$5.3 million, which consist of plan assets of \$473.0 million and benefit obligations of \$467.7 million.
 It is our objective to contribute to our pension plans in order to ensure adequate funds are available to make benefit payments to plan participants and beneficiaries when required.
-At December 31, 2023, the funded status of our U.S. pension plans increased to 101.6% from 97.8% at December 31, 2022.
-The funded status for our non-U.S. pension plans increased to 98.5% at December 31, 2023 from 97.4% at December 31, 2022.
-The funded status for all of our pension plans at December 31, 2023 increased to 99.9% from 97.6% at December 31, 2022.
-We currently expect to contribute approximately \$5 million to our plans worldwide in 2024.
+At December 31, 2024, the funded status of our U.S. pension plans decreased to 100.8% from 101.6% at December 31, 2023.
+The funded status for our non-U.S. pension plans increased to 101.4% at December 31, 2024 from 98.5% at December 31, 2023.
+The funded status for all of our pension plans at December 31, 2024 increased to 101.1% from 99.9% at December 31, 2023.
+We currently expect to contribute approximately \$5 million to our plans worldwide in 2025.

 Determining the costs and obligations associated with our defined benefit plans is dependent on various actuarial assumptions including discount rates, expected returns on plan assets, employee mortality and turnover rates.
 Changes in any of the assumptions can have an impact on the net periodic pension benefit cost.
-An estimated 0.5% rate decline in the discount rate would have increased net periodic pension benefit cost by approximately \$0.4 million in 2023, while a 0.5% rate decline in the estimated return on assets would have increased net periodic pension benefit cost by approximately \$2.4 million.
+An estimated 0.5% rate decline in the discount rate would have increased net periodic pension benefit cost by approximately \$0.4 million in 2024, while a 0.5% rate decline in the estimated return on assets would have increased net periodic pension benefit cost by approximately \$2.2 million.
 For further details on defined benefit plan activity, see Note 12 to the Consolidated Financial Statements.

-Income Taxes - At December 31, 2023, we have total unrecognized tax benefits for uncertain tax positions of \$45.1 million and \$9.0 million of related accrued interest and penalties, net of tax, although we are unable to reasonably estimate the timing over which these liabilities might be paid.
+Income Taxes - At December 31, 2024, we have total unrecognized tax benefits for uncertain tax positions of \$44.5 million and \$9.2 million of related accrued interest and penalties, net of tax, although we are unable to reasonably estimate the timing over which these liabilities might be paid.
 See Note 18 to the Consolidated Financial Statements for additional information regarding matters relating to income taxes, including unrecognized tax benefits and tax authority disputes.